luna215/signoz.io/docs/userguide/forward-cloudwatch-logs-to-signoz.md

       exporters: [clickhouselogsexporter]
 ```

-This will log out everything from the receiver and you should be able to see your Cloudwatch logs in the SigNoz UI.
+This will log out everything from the receiver and you should be able to see your Cloudwatch logs in the logs tabs of SigNoz UI.

 </TabItem>